nfront/nfront-website/README.md

 	nFront
 </h1>

-nFront helps companies innovate and grow: Capital, Strategy, Software Development
+nFront helps companies innovate and grow with capital, strategy support and software development.